cds-snc/digital-canada-ca/content/en/blog/posts/communication-is-key-a-phonetic-alphabet-for-covid-alert.md

   over the phone.
 translationKey: phonetic-alphabet-blog
 thumb: https://de2an9clyit2x.cloudfront.net/small_banner_phonetic_alphabetic_blog_8f889946bb.jpg
-processed: 1603809166911
 ---
 Healthcare workers put themselves at risk to keep us safe.
 They also play a crucial role in the success of the COVID Alert app.

 When someone in a participating province tests positive for COVID-19, healthcare workers distribute an alphanumeric one-time key that can be entered in the app to send exposure notifications.